noface47/vral/README.md

 # vral
-Viral : Tools Create adn Download Virus for Android
+Viral : Tools Create and Download Virus for Android